fazaghifari/IntervalOperatorLearning/README.md

 > **Caution:** Running IBP or CROWN requires a separate PyTorch environment with `Auto_LiRPA` installed.

+### Data
+All dataset used in the paper are available on: https://drive.google.com/drive/folders/1BKjL8H0dDUIoBBHQQL8Fc7lIjZss4piy?usp=share_link

 ### Environment

 #### Naïve and INN Methods